130 Bruno St., Chinatown

 1725 Naud St., Chinatown

-The mild pandemonium around David Chang’s first west coast restaurant is entirely warranted.
+The mild pandemonium around David Chang’s first West Coast restaurant is entirely warranted.
 The food is difficult to describe, not definable by any one region or culture.
-It’s a mish-mash of foreign flavors that many will find to be unexpected and familiar at the same time.
-Definitely not a repeat of Chang’s greatest hits, there’s no ramen here.
-Instead, this is an entirely new menu of shareable dishes that are often prepped tableside.
-The grilled bings (a type of Chinese flatbread), topped with everything from cultured butter to uni, is something we’ve never seen before.
+It’s a mishmash of foreign flavors that many will find unexpected and familiar at the same time.
+Definitely not a repeat of Chang’s greatest hits—there’s no ramen here.
+Instead, this is an entirely new menu of shareable dishes that are often prepared tableside.
+The grilled bings (a type of Chinese flatbread), topped with everything from cultured butter to uni, are something we’ve never seen before.
 Sausage-stuffed peppers with buttermilk and the short ribs with all their many fixings are reason enough to book a table.
-Call a few weeks ahead for a table, or if you’re just two, go early and try for walk-in (then get a cocktail at nearby Apoteke while you wait).
+Call a few weeks ahead for a table, or if you’re just two, go early and try for a walk-in (then get a cocktail at nearby Apoteke while you wait).

 You may also like